Halt and Catch Fire (computing): Motorola 6800

-That is, either opcode made the processor enter a mode, continuously performing memory read cycles from successive addresses with no intervening instruction fetches.
-Hence, the address bus effectively became a counter, allowing the operation of all address lines to be quickly verified.
-Once the processor entered this mode, it was not responsive to interrupts, so normal operation could only be restored by a reset (hence the "Drop Dead" and "Halt and Catch Fire" monikers).
-These references were thus to the unresponsive behavior of the CPU in this state, and not to any form of erratic behavior.
+The 6800's behavior when encountering HCF was known to Motorola by 1976.
+When the 6800 encounters the HCF instruction, the processor never finds the end of it, endlessly incrementing its program counter until the CPU is reset.
+Hence, the address bus effectively becomes a counter, allowing the operation of all address lines to be quickly verified.
+Once the processor entered this mode, it is not responsive to interrupts, so normal operation can only be restored by a reset (hence the "Drop Dead" and "Halt and Catch Fire" monikers).
+These references are thus to the unresponsive behavior of the CPU in this state, and not to any form of erratic behavior.
+Motorola kept the HCF behavior in the 6802 variant of the processor (which released in 1977) as an intentional self-test for the 6802's 128 bytes of onboard RAM.

 Other HCF-like instructions were found later on the Motorola 6800 when executing undocumented opcodes FD (cycling twice slower than 9D/DD) or CD/ED (cycling at a human-readable very low frequency on a limited number of high-address lines).

-The mnemonic HCF is believed to be the first built-in self-test feature on a Motorola microprocessor.
+HCF is believed to be the first built-in self-test feature on a Motorola microprocessor.

 Intel x86

-The Intel 8086 and subsequent processors in the x86 series had an HLT (halt) instruction, opcode F4, which stopped instruction execution and placed the processor in a HALT state.
-An enabled interrupt, a debug exception, the BINIT signal, the INIT signal, or the RESET signal resumed execution, which meant the processor could always be restarted.
-Some of the early Intel DX4 chips had a problem with the HLT instruction and could not be restarted after this instruction was used, which disabled the computer and turned HLT into more of an HCF instruction.
-The Linux kernel added a "no-hlt" option telling Linux to run an infinite loop instead of using HLT, which allowed users of these broken chips to use Linux.
+The Intel 8086 and subsequent processors in the x86 series have an HLT (halt) instruction, opcode F4, which stops instruction execution and places the processor in a HALT state.
+An enabled interrupt, a debug exception, the BINIT signal, the INIT signal, or the RESET signal resumes execution, which means the processor can always be restarted.
+Some of the early Intel DX4 chips have a problem with the HLT instruction and cannot be restarted after this instruction is used, which disables the computer and turns HLT into more of an HCF instruction.
+The Linux kernel has a "no-hlt" option telling Linux to run an infinite loop instead of using HLT, which allows users of these broken chips to use Linux.

 The 80286 has the undocumented opcode 0F 04, causing the CPU to hang when executed.
-The only way out is CPU reset.

-In some implementations, the opcode was emulated through BIOS as a halting sequence.
+The only way out is a CPU reset.
+In some implementations, the opcode is emulated through BIOS as a halting sequence.

-Many computers in the Intel Pentium line could be locked up by executing an invalid instruction (F00F C7C8), which caused the computer to lock up.
+Many computers in the Intel Pentium line can be locked up by executing an invalid instruction (F00F C7C8), which causes the computer to lock up.
 This became known as the Pentium F00F bug.
-No compiler would create the instruction, but a malicious programmer could insert it into code to render an afflicted computer inoperable until the machine was power-cycled.
+No compiler creates the instruction, but a malicious programmer can insert it into code to render an afflicted computer inoperable until the machine is power-cycled.
 Since its discovery, workarounds have been developed to prevent it from locking the computer, and the bug has been eliminated in subsequent Intel processors.

-During Black Hat USA 2017, Christopher Domas showed that he has found a new currently unknown "Halt and Catch Fire" instruction on a particular x86 processor model using his own x86 processor fuzzer called sandsifter.
+During Black Hat USA 2017, Christopher Domas showed that he found a new "Halt and Catch Fire" instruction on an undisclosed x86 processor model using his own x86 processor fuzzer called sandsifter.